xpeppers/string-calculator-kata/README.md

 For example ``"//;\n1;2"`` should return 3 where the default delimiter is ``';'``.

-The first line is optional. all existing scenarios should still be supported.
+The first line is optional.
+All existing scenarios should still be supported.

 ### Step 5: negative numbers
 Calling ``add()`` with a negative number will throw an exception ``"negatives not allowed"`` - and the negative that was passed.